-Name your layers to clearly describe their contents to easily edit, navigate, and organise them, especially when designing detailed illustrations.
-Procreate also allows you to group layers to make organisation easier.
+Name your layers to clearly describe their contents to easily edit, navigate, and organize them, especially when designing detailed illustrations.
+Procreate also allows you to group layers to make organization easier.

 Left-handed people have always had to bear the brunt of designs that are suited for right-handed users.
 With Procreate, it will no longer be an issue.

 Procreate allows you to shift the sidebar tools on the right so that you can use your left hand to pick brushes or draw without breaking your flow.
 Tap on Settings > Preferences and toggle the “Right-hand interface” option, and voila, your interface will suit your dominant hand.

 Let’s face it, when you are taken over by creativity, the last thing on your agenda is to perfect shapes or draw straight lines.
 Instead, you want accurate results without putting in too much effort, and Procreate understands that.
 And for this reason, it offers a “Quickshape” feature that can adjust shapes and sizes right off the bat.

 As the name indicates, Quickshape auto-corrects your design to eliminate asymmetry, shakiness, or lopsidedness in your creations.
 Enable it by heading over to Settings > Preferences > Gesture Controls > Quickshape.
 Then create your design and continue holding the pencil down at the end of the stroke – your drawing will snap into shape!